psychemedia/eurydice-resources/resources/__raising_the_eurydice.md

 [Portsmouth Evening News](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000290/18780716/002/0002), 1878-07-16, p.
 2

 The weather to-day was everything that could be wished and, as we anticipated would be the case, the authorities have, in consequence, achieved a great success.
 The Eurydice has not only been lifted out of her bed but she has been towed a distance of fifty yards.
 The work of pinning down was commenced at five o'clock this morning, and everything was readiness for the rising tide.
 As may be anticipated, there was much suppressed excitement on board the lifting vessels as the chains were seen to tighten and the vessels themselves began slightly to heel over.
 The water ballast which had beeu pumped into them in order to sink them three feet before pinning down, was now pumped out, and the other ballast having been arranged with the view of counteracting the strain, all proceeded well.
 As the tide flowed, the strain gradually increased, and it w»s soon apparent to the intense satisfaction of all, that this final attempt would prove to be a brilliant success.
 Shortly before the tide was at its height, the steamers which had been provided for towing purposes made fast to the lighters, and a comparatively short time the whole responded to their influence by moving slowly away from the spot where the wreck of the Eurydice has lain so long.
 After being towed about fifty yards, the bottom of the vessel seemed again to come in contact with the sand, and the effort was then discontinued.
 The party are now pinning down for the second time, and another lift will take place to-night.
-This process wiil be continued until she is high enough to pumped out.
+This process will be continued until she is high enough to pumped out.
 It is eminently satisfactory to knew that the department have at length surmounted the many and great difficulties of this most arduous undertaking, and for the public to ascertain that but for the weather the previous efforts would not have been fruitless.

 ```